Ohio Sleep Treatment launched a mobile oral appliance clinic that increases access by meeting sleep apnea patients at sleep physicians’ offices.

 Through this process, the patients simultaneously stay under the care of their trusted physician, stay within their insurance network, and are better informed of the cost of oral appliance treatment.

-“It’s pretty much only been a positive experience so far,” says Roy.
+“It’s pretty much only been a positive experience so far,” Roy says.
 “We have been referring out for oral appliances now for many years….Bringing it in-house has not only made it a better experience for us, but I think from the patients’ perspective as well.”

 Before they began treating patients at the physician’s office, the dental team contacted all the payers in the provider’s network to fill out an ancillary provider application to avoid processing out-of-network claims.
 This also enables them to provide patients with a clear look at how much the device will cost.